sysmo-nms/apphooks/README.md

 Application hooks is an attempt to define an API and protocol that will offer benefits in system configuration consistency and elements ressources access.

-### Element configuration
+### Overview
 An apphooks is a simple script that add/update/remove an element to an external application, and correctly handle failures/unreachable status to these applications.

 From the server view, each script is represented as a queue.
 Only one call is made at a time to the remote application/service.

-The script is able to set some elements properties of the element on the server side.
+The script is able to set some elements properties on the server side.

 The script accept 3 arguments:
 * running mode